chrishayuk/chuk-llm/README.md

 ## 🙏 Acknowledgments

 - OpenAI for the ChatML format and function calling standards
-- Anthropic for advanced reasoning capabilities
-- Google for multimodal AI innovations
-- Groq for ultra-fast inference
-- Perplexity for real-time web search and information retrieval
-- Ollama for local AI deployment
 - CHUK AI for session management and analytics

 ---

-**chuk_llm** - Unified LLM interface for production applications with automatic session tracking and enhanced conversations
+**chuk_llm** - Unified LLM interface for production applications with intelligent system prompts, dynamic discovery, and automatic session tracking